digital-futures-academy/airport-challenge/myREADME.md

 Reasoning: Proposed an isAirportFull() method that returns a boolean value depending on if the length of the parkedPlanes array is equal to the the value of airportCapacity for an instance of the Aiport of the class.
 Proposed a landedPlane() method that returns a string to signify that a plane can or cannot land depending on the result of the isAirportFull().

+### Tests
+Test 3a - Verification - Check that landPlane() returns a string stating that a given plane can not land at the airport as it is full

 4.